-Borrowing: (973) 290-4237
+Main Desk: (973) 290-4237

-Research: (973) 290-4248
+Reference: (973) 290-4248

+Mahoney Library serves the research and information needs of the entire campus community.
 Please call on us if you have difficulty finding the information or sources that you need.
 Our Interlibrary Borrowing service is available for faculty and staff to use.

 Add Reserve Materials for your Course

 Proquest's Ebook Central is a collection of over 125,000 scholarly ebooks from leading publishers, making an ideal foundation for a university ebook collection.

 Films on Demand provides thousands of educational videos, each made up of 3-5 minute clips.
 Great for augmenting classroom or online learning, it can be accessed on or off campus.

 The library provides training and support for student and faculty users of Zotero, a citation management tool that can help you keep citation information organized and generate a bibliography.

 Organize, Format & Share Citations

 Mahoney library holds a number of print resources aimed at improving teaching and better reaching out to students.
 Topics include general education, learning communities, retention, the flipped classroom, online teaching, cooperative learning, ePortfolios, peer mentoring programs, multiculturalism, academic advising, mental health, and many others.
 Please feel free to explore this list.